orange634nty/orange634nty/README.md

 ### about me

-server-side programmer
-use Ruby and Go at work
-interested in C# + .Net, Rust, k8s, GCP, Unity
+Designer (used to be a server-side engineer) Interested in C# & .Net, Unity, Rust

 ### status